obertscheiderfhwn/RTMsim/README.md

 16    #n_pics
 ```

+The V&V cases can be executed by selecting the appropriate input file and afterwards running the simulation with this input file.
+The input files for the four validation cases are `input_case1_coarsemesh.txt`, `input_case1_finemesh.txt`, `input_case2_coarsemesh.txt`, `input_case2_finemesh.txt`, `input_case3_coarsemesh.txt`, `input_case3_finemesh.txt, input_case4.txt`.

 # Validation and verification

-Five different test cases are available, successfully validating the Julia implementation of the RTM filling model:
+Four different test cases are available, successfully validating the Julia implementation of the RTM filling model:
 1. Validation of the software for radial flow with isotropic in-plane peremablity: The simulated flow front position after 200 s is compared with the calculated flow front postion from literature.
 2. Verification of the software for radial flow with tilted orthotropic in-plane permeablity: The simulated tilted elliptical flow front is analysed and the calculated orthotropic permeablity is compared with the input (K, alpha, theta).
 3. Comparison of the simulated flow front position for a complex annulus filler-like part with the simulated flow front position with Ansys Fluent and comparison of the simulated filling pattern with results from a myRTM simulation.
 4. Validation with experimental data from a radial permeameter experiment with two patches with different in-plane permeability and porosity levels.
-This comparison and guidelines for performing reliable filling simulations (e.g. mesh refinement) will be discussed in a follow-up paper.

 The following pictures show the validation results for cases 1, 2 and 3.

 <img src="validation_pic1.png" width="600">
 <img src="validation_pic2.png" width="600">

-The input files for the four validation cases are `input_case1_coarsemesh.txt`, `input_case1_finemesh.txt`, `input_case2_coarsemesh.txt`, `input_case2_finemesh.txt`, `input_case3_coarsemesh.txt`, `input_case3_finemesh.txt, input_case4.txt`.

 # Future work